Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Discovery

 **Explanation:**
-"Labeling" is only marking data; it does not determine controls.
+Labeling is only marking data; it does not determine controls.
-"Hashing" is unrelated; it ensures integrity.
+Hashing is unrelated; it ensures integrity.
-"Classification" is correct.
+Classification is correct.
 Classification assesses sensitivity and guides what security controls should be applied.
-"Discovery" is prior to classification; it identifies where data exists.
+Discovery is prior to classification; it identifies where data exists.

 ---